IntelLabs/Video-Curation-Sample/doc/pipeline.md

 If using VSCode, the provided `.vscode` directory is already mounted in the above command which includes `launch.json` for debugging.
 You can use the provided DevContainer or use the docker extension to connect to the `lcc_fastapi:stream` container by clicking `Attach Visual Studio Code`.
 The DevContainer assumes GPU availability.
-If your system does NOT support GPU, check [devcontainer.json](/.devcontainer/devcontainer.json) and make sure within the `runArgs` section, `"--gpus", "all"` is commented out.
 Once connected, it will install VSCode in the container.
 If you receive an error regarding permissions during installation, you must modify the remote user.
 To allow permission for the installation, open the `Command Pallette` and select `Dev Containers: Open Attached Container Configuration File`.